barmendel123/barmendel123/README.md

 <h1 align="center">Hi!
 I'm Bar Mendel 🤙</h1>
 <h3 align="center">Computer Science Student At Afeka Tel-Aviv Academic College of Engineering 🧑‍💻</h3>

-• 🙅‍♂️ A people's person a ambitious, and a team player!

-• 🗒️ Proficient in building single-page apps.

-• 🎯 High self-disciplined with a constant drive for professional excellence.

 • 🏆 I recently built a clone of Monday, [check it out here](https://workday.onrender.com).

 • 📫 You can reach me at **bar1.mendel@gmail.com**